|Alastair Kent OBE, Director

 Fiona works at InsuranceWith and offers her skills and experience to the board as an Observer.
 Fiona is a professional insurance broker with over 20 years experience.
 She is also a patient with a pre-existing medical condition and has experienced the difficulties which many patients with genetic conditions face when trying to access insurance.
 She brings her experience from both backgrounds to the board to inform our policy and project work.

 Robin Nott, Observer, is a retired solicitor and partner in a City of London firm where he practised in the commercial and intellectual property field.

-Since retiring he has had a number of non-executive directorships and he is Secretary and a director of Licensing Executives Society (Britain & Ireland), the U.K. chapter of Licensing Executives Society International, the world's leading association of technology transfer and licensing.
-He also continues to sit on the Intellectual Property Advisory Committee of the BioIndustry Association and the Biotechnology Committee of the Chartered Institute of Patent Attorneys.
+Since retiring he has had a number of non-executive directorships and he is a director of Licensing Executives Society (Britain & Ireland), the U.K. chapter of Licensing Executives Society International, the world's leading association of technology transfer and licensing.
+He also continues to sit on the Intellectual Property Advisory Committee of the BioIndustry Association and the Life Sciences Committee of the Chartered Institute of Patent Attorneys.

 Phyllis joined the Genetic Alliance UK board as an Observer in 2013.
 She is a qualified accountant and trained with an accountancy firm which specialises in the not for profit sector.
 She is also a rare disease patient.
 It is from this dual perspective that she is able to contribute her experiences; from her accounting background, to offer advice on governance, and as a patient, to ensure the patient voice is represented at every level of Genetic Alliance UK.
 She is passionate about her involvement in the work and direction of Genetic Alliance UK.